otaviojava/jcassandra-book/04-cql.md

 # Knowing the CQL

 Communication with the database is certainly the most trivial thing in a database.
-Cassandra offers its own language for communicating with the database, _Cassandra Query language_ or CQL.
-CQL has a syntax close to SQL, however, in a simpler way since there are no concepts like _joins_ (_inner join_, _left join_, among others) within Cassandra's searches.
+Cassandra offers its language for communicating with the database, *Cassandra Query language,* or CQL.
+CQL has a syntax close to SQL, however, in a simpler way since there are no concepts like *joins* (*inner join*, *left join*, among others) within Cassandra's searches.
 A developer who already knows SQL will have a much smaller learning curve to learn this Cassandra language.
 This chapter will aim to talk a little about this language.

-> For these operations we will use the client `cqlsh` that we saw in the previous chapter.
+> For these operations, we will use the client cqlsh that we saw in the previous chapter.

 ## Keyspace

-Our first stop at CQL is the creation of the largest structure within Cassandra's hierarchy, _keyspace_.
+Our first stop at CQL is the creation of the largest structure within Cassandra's hierarchy, *keyspace*.
 It is during the creation of the keyspace that the replication strategy and the replication factor for the data are defined.
 The creation template is shown below:

 ```sql
 create_keyspace_statement :: = CREATE KEYSPACE [IF NOT EXISTS] keyspace_name WITH options